1. Shaking the Movers Workshop Series

 Workshop Organization

-Approximately 30 children and youth between the ages of 8 and 17 attend each two-day workshop; some workshops are designed as one-day events and include up to 25 participants.
+Approximately 30 children and youth between the ages of 8 and 17 attend each workshop sometimes held over two-days, one day or virtually.
 Adults assist with setting up the infrastructure for the workshop; they are there to listen only, to hear the recommendations made, to be a resource, to provide support to youth participants, and to ensure that the workshop takes place in a safe and comfortable setting.
 The outcomes, priorities, and ideas presented by young people at the workshop are written up into summary reports by a young person.
-Landon Pearson has made it her priority to ensure that the reports reach the hands of the “movers” in Canada and that they respond to young people’s concerns and recommendations in the reports.
+Landon Pearson had made it her priority to ensure that the reports reached the hands of the “movers” in Canada and that they responded to young people’s concerns and recommendations in the reports.
+This tradition continues and all culminating reports are circulated to adult decision-makers in the CRAN network as well as in government and other organizations.
 All reports and responses are public documents.

 Shaking the Movers Annual Reports

-Each Shaking the Movers event is organized in cooperation with a local University or Community Partner and features a theme related to an article(s) of the Convention on the Rights of the Child:
+Each Shaking the Movers workshop is organized in cooperation with a local University or Community Partner and features a theme related to an Article(s) of the Convention on the Rights of the Child or related theme.
+Below is a list of STM themes since its inception in 2007.
+Each year, at the conclusion of the Shaking the Movers workshops, young participants select the theme for the upcoming year’s series of workshops.

 • Speaking Truth to Power: Civil and Political Rights of Children (2007) Articles 12, 19, 24, 44 (pdf report);